-- Professor Stephanie Biello (neuroscience and biopsychology) at University of Glasgow, who will discuss the relationship between sleep, screen time and ‘the fear of missing out’.
+- Professor Stephanie Biello (neuroscience and biopsychology) at University of Glasgow, who will discuss the relationship between sleep, screen time and FOMO ‘the fear of missing out’.
 Click here to hear more about Stephany's keynote speech.

 - Jess McBeath, trainer, Lemon Tree Consulting, who will explore addiction to online gaming and the impact of persuasive design.

-- Ellie Hutchinson, founder, The Empower Project, will investigate how young people are experiencing online spaces differently.
+- Ellie Hutchinson, founder, The Empower Project, who will investigate how young people are experiencing online spaces differently.
 Click here to find out more about Ellie's workshop.

-- Darran Gillan, youth and programme development manager, Paisley YMCA will discuss how technology can be used to develop skills and encourage expression.
+- Darran Gillan, youth and programme development manager, Paisley YMCA who will discuss how technology can be used to develop skills and encourage expression.
 Click here to see the award winning work that Darran has been doing with young people and technology.

-- Journalists from the Young Media Voices team who will be doing rove reporting throughout the day to cover all the conference action........stay tuned as more announcements are coming soon.
+- Journalists from the Young Media Voices team who will be doing rove reporting throughout the day to cover all the conference action.

 Who is this conference aimed at?